-SCORING SECTION 1: CHALLENGE, CONTEXT & OBJECTIVES
+SCORING SECTION 1: CHALLENGE, CONTEXT & OBJECTIVES Questions 1A-1B

-Questions 1A-1C

 This scoring section is the glue that shapes the other elements of the case.
-Elements are assessed for both suitability and ambitiousness within the framework of the strategic communications challenge.
+Elements are assessed for both suitability and ambitiousness within the framework of the strategic challenge.

-- Context that clearly frames the situation and the category, especially what success looks like in that particular category. - The challenges of the marketing goal(s) in relation to the category/industry. - Who the target audience is (attitudes, behaviors, culture, etc.), and why. - Clear objectives & KPIs that relate to the business challenge, and are not retrofitted to match the results of the case. - Explanation of the significance of the objectives to the brand and the business.
+- Context that clearly frames the situation and the category, especially what success looks like in that particular category. - The challenges of the marketing goal(s) in relation to the category, competitors, the brand's history, and/or marketplace issues or trends. - Clear objectives & KPIs that relate to the business challenge and are not retrofitted to match the results of the case. - Explanation of the significance of the objectives to the brand/business/cause.

 Judges often say that if this section is weak, the entire entry weakens because the context is needed to understand how big the idea was and how profound the results were.
+Judges may not be familiar with your brand or category, so use this space to provide them with this background.

-SCORING SECTION 1: CHALLENGE, CONTEXT & OBJECTIVES
+SCORING SECTION 1: CHALLENGE, CONTEXT & OBJECTIVES Questions 1A-1B

-Questions 1A-1C